Malala Yousafzai ending 1st visit to Pakistan since shooting

-ISLAMABAD (AP) — Nobel Peace Prize winner Malala Yousafzai is ending her first visit to Pakistan since being shot in 2012 by Taliban militants trying to kill her for promoting girls’ education.
+ISLAMABAD (AP) — Nobel Peace Prize winner Malala Yousafzai on Monday was ending her first visit to Pakistan since being shot in 2012 by Taliban militants who tried to kill her for promoting girls’ education in the country’s northwestern.

-Yousafzai and her family were at Benazir Bhutto International Airport on Monday morning to return to London after the four-day visit.
+A smiling Yousafzai was seen with her parents at Benazir Bhutto International Airport before they boarded a plane to return to London after the four-day visit.

-Touching scenes were witnessed when the now-20-year-old university student left her hotel and thanked Pakistani officials for giving her a helicopter to see her home in the northwest town of Mingora in the Swat Valley.
+Amid tight security, Yousafzai in a convoy of vehicles left her hotel in Islamabad, where she stayed for four days.
+Touching scenes were witnessed when the now-20-year-old university student left her hotel, thanking Pakistani officials for giving her an army helicopter to see her home in the northwest town of Mingora in the Swat Valley.

-Youzafzai said in her hometown that she had waited for the moment for more than five years and said she often looked at Pakistan on the map, hoping to return.
-She said she plans to permanently return to Pakistan after completing her studies in Britain.
+After visiting Mingora on Saturday, Yousafzai in a tweet said it was “the most beautiful place on earth” for her.

 Most Read Nation & World Stories